 Public Speaking Training

-Public Speaking is a rather grand term, but in practice it is anything that's a bit more than a conversation between two or three people.
-Our public speaking training programme gives you the opportunity to develop all aspects of speaking to an audience, regardless of its size.
-We help you to become a better all-round speaker so you are able to communicate effectively and confidently, whether it is a prepared speech or presentation or speaking off the cuff.
+Public Speaking is a rather grand term.
+In practice it is anything that's a bit more than a conversation between two or three people.
+Our public speaking training programme will help you to develop all aspects of speaking to an audience, whatever its size.
+You will become a better all-round speaker so you are able to communicate effectively and confidently.
+Prepared speeches or presentations or speaking off the cuff, you will be in control.

 Our Public Speaking Training Programme

 Becoming a good speaker is a matter of building skills and confidence, block by block.
-With our public speaking training you will develop your skills and confidence by delivering short, prepared speeches that focus on a particular aspect.
+Our public speaking training programme will help you develop your skills and confidence by delivering short, prepared speeches.
+Each will focus on a particular aspect.
 For example, how you use your voice or the way you use body language.
 We refer to these building blocks as assignments.
 Each is reviewed by an experienced member, who will provide helpful feedback.
 Assignments can be tackled at your own pace.

-When you become a member, you will be presented with a copy of The Speakers Guide.
-It contains information on all aspects of speaking, including speaking assignments, and supports our in-club training.
+When you become a member, you will receive a copy of The Speakers Guide.
+It contains information on all aspects of speaking.
+Included in it is information on our speaking assignments.
+It is the basis for our in-club training.
 You can see a list of assignments below.

 Making A Start